dsyer/presos/decks/cloud-boot-netflix.md

 * nginx
 * Typesafe Config

-and many more...
-What to choose?
+and many more... what to choose?

 ## Netflix OSS